r7-labs/R7.Epsilon/README.md

 Note also then you update *R7.Epsilon* package, there is a chance that some things in your custom skin will break.
 Please always test updates in non-production environment first!

-## Some planned features:

-- BlueImp gallery support (at least for Home skin).

 # Install

 - Install [LazyAds javascript library](https://github.com/roman-yagodin/R7.Dnn.JavaScriptLibraries/releases/tag/lazyads-v1.1.10) dependency.